 Integrating various approaches

 Similarly, the Iraq Red Crescent Society (IRCS) was also keen on working together with 510 on developing a risk index framework.
-IRCS were not only keen on learning how to build the framework, but also wanted to learn how the index works as whole in order to take the lead in the future and contribute in this way to their Digital Transformation.
+IRCS were not only keen on learning how to build the framework, but also wanted to learn how the index works as a whole in order to take the lead in the future and contribute in this way to their Digital Transformation.
 When discussing with Sadeq Nazar, the Head of the Organizational Development and Reporting Department at IRCS, he said “we had a plan to develop a tool that will help management in analyzing, reporting and ultimately taking decisions.
 We saw that this would be a good opportunity to move forward with the risk index since we did not have such a tool in place”.
 Nazar then elaborated on how he proceeded working with the index by saying “we started working with 510 on our existing data, but reached a point where we needed to look at integrating new data”.
 He elaborates by stating “finding new data was a limitation we faced; with the rise of COVID-19 cases and our main priority being the response, we had to look for other approaches that would work for our situation”.
 Nazar then stated “we shifted our strategy and began exploring and learning about Geographical Information Systems and how such a tool could be useful in identifying certain risks”.
 The IRCS has been actively improving their Geographic Information System skills and have been working on expanding their systems to include more digitized methods of data collection.

 Iraq Red Crescent Society distributing food parcels to families affected by COVID-19